amisha-w/CSC591-Project-Group-1/README.md

 - It is recommended to create branches and start the changes in that branch and also delete the branch after commiting the code to avoid stale branches.

 ## Wish to contribute?
-- Please refer the file [CONTRIBUTING.md](https://github.com/amisha-w//AutoSE-HW1-Lua/blob/main/CONTRIBUTING.md) in the repository that guides new contributors on how they can help improve [LuaToPython](https://github.com/amisha-w//AutoSE-HW1-Lua)
+- Please refer the file [CONTRIBUTING.md](https://github.com/amisha-w//AutoSE-HW1-Lua/blob/main/CONTRIBUTING.md) in the repository that guides new contributors on how they can help improve the [Project](https://github.com/amisha-w/CSC591-Project-Group-1)
 - This file is for:
   - _Project Owners_ - Initiaters and maintainers of the file.
   - _Project contributors_ - People who think existing features can be simplified or new features can be added to improve the project.